websanco/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/upgrading-liferay-commerce.md

 To learn more about the DXP upgrade process, see [Upgrade Overview](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrade-overview.html).
 Once DXP is upgraded to 7.4, execute a re-index.

-### Prerequisite for upgrading to Liferay Commerce 4.0
+### Prerequisite for Upgrading to Liferay Commerce 4.0

 The `CommerceCountry` table is deprecated in Liferay Commerce 4.0 and is being replaced by the `Country` table.
 While the `CommerceCountry` table only required the name of the country, the Country table requires the name and the Alpha-2 (a2) and Alpha-3 (a3) code for each country.